ccapdev1920T2/s11g7/client/README.md

 #### Edit course

-Click on the manage button, edit the course as specified in the form and click the update button.
+Click on the manage button of a course, edit the course as specified in the form and click the update button.

 #### Delete course

-Click on the manage button, then click on the delete button.
+Click on the manage button of a course, then click on the delete button.
+Click on the delete button that appears in the pop-up to confirm deletion.